*** Updated 2019 ***

 There are many activities on and off the slopes that will keep children (and adults!) entertained.

-Zermatt is very well served in terms of ski schools – there are plenty to choose from and we recommend you check out the tourist office’s website for a comprehensive list.
-Generally younger children go for mornings only and older ones stay for the whole day.
+Zermatt is very well served in terms of ski and snowboard schools – there are plenty to choose from!
+Generally younger children (ages 3-4) go for mornings only and older ones stay for the whole day with lunch included.
+On a Friday afternoon, children take part in a race and receive a medal.

 The ski schools normally have a dedicated beginners area and non-customers can also take their little ones for some practice runs at the likes of the Wolli park at Sunnegga.